-After all valid information is inputted, the “Create” button will be activated.
+After all valid information is inputted, the Create button is highlighted.
 Verify the information, and click Create to create the cluster.

-If it is a Pay-As-You-Go cluster, the cluster will be created immediately and you will be taken back to the Cluster List page where there is a cluster in “Creating Cluster” status.
-It will take several minutes to create the cluster.
-After creation, the cluster will be switched to Idle status.
+If it is a Pay-As-You-Go cluster, the cluster is created immediately, and you are taken back to the Cluster List page where you can see a cluster in Cluster Creation status.
+It can take several minutes to create the cluster.
+After creation, the cluster is switched to Idle status.

-For Subscription cluster, the cluster will not be created until the order is generated and paid.
+For Subscription cluster, the cluster is not created until the order is generated and paid.